Mr Matthew Avery

-Blisland CP School is a wonderful, small school, nestled on a hill overlooking fields and woodland on the banks of a beautiful river, and I am the lucky person who gets to work with all the fantastic pupils and staff here!
+Blisland Primary Academy is a wonderful, small school, nestled on a hill overlooking fields and woodland on the banks of a beautiful river, and I am the lucky person who gets to work with all the fantastic pupils and staff here!
+I have been teaching for over 13-years and have worked at a leadership level for the past 3-years.
+Over my career I have taught in Devon and Cornwall.
+I have taught in big schools, intermediate and small schools: joining the Blisland Community is something I am very much looking forward to.

-I love teaching at Blisland.
-Everyone is so friendly and it is wonderful to be in such a beautiful setting.
+I love teaching Kensa Class at Blisland.
+Everyone here is so friendly and it is wonderful to be part of such close knit team .
+I delight in teaching in such a beautiful setting and thoroughly enjoy getting outside as often as possible.
+Before teaching at Blisland, I taught in the Midlands from 1990 until I moved to Cornwall in 2012.
 As I only work part time I am also lucky enough to have time to do the other things I enjoy - walking my dog and spending time with my family.
 We are lucky enough to live almost right on the beach.
-Can you guess where my favourite place is?

 I have been in a secretarial role since I left college and have worked in a solicitors for several years and then for Cornwall Council since 2004.
 I have lots of interests including walking and spending valuable time with my family and friends